What do schools receive?

 1. School improvement advisors (SIAs) and senior school improvement advisors (SSIAs).

 A SIA or SSIA will provide support and challenge through visits and remote support.
-The number of SIA/SSIA days is dependent on the service level agreement.
+The number of SIA/SSIA days allocated to a school is dependent on the service level agreement.
 Schools are able to purchase additional days through the new school improvement website.

 Improvement advisor activity may also include: